kroxylicious/kroxylicious/DEV_GUIDE.md

 4. installs a 3-node Kafka cluster using Strimzi into minikube
 5. installs kroxylicious into minikube, configured to proxy the cluster

-> NOTE: If the kroxylicious pod doesn't come up but it's stuck on ImagePullBackOff with "unauthorized: access to the requested resource is not authorized" error, it could mean you have to make the Quay image as public.
+> NOTE: If the kroxylicious pod doesn't come up, but it's stuck on ImagePullBackOff with "unauthorized: access to the requested resource is not authorized" error, it could mean you have to make the Quay image as public.

 If you want to only build and push an image to quay.io you can run `PUSH_IMAGE=y QUAY_ORG=$your_quay_username$ ./scripts/deploy-image.sh`